pixelated/pixelated-dispatcher/README.md

 The `manager` is responsible for managing the lifecycle of the user agent instances.
 It is not accessible from the web, but provides a REST-ful API to create/start/stop/delete agents.
 It uses [docker](https://github.com/dotcloud/docker) to isolate the user-agent's processes from each other and to provide the necessary runtime environment.

 Both the `proxy` and the `manager` need to be running for the pixelated-dispatcher to work correctly.

-# Development Environment (if you're not using Vagrant)

-As the default provider is based on docker you need a running docker daemon somewhere.
-So you have to set DOCKER_HOST to the according value, e.g.

-    export DOCKER_HOST=tcp://192.168.59.103:2375

-If you are working on OS X, we recommend [boot2docker](http://boot2docker.io/) as there is no native docker support.

-To setup a dev environment, call:

-    git clone git@github.com:pixelated-project/pixelated-dispatcher.git
-    virtualenv pixelated_dispatcher_venv   # or created elsewhere
-    source pixelated_dispatcher_venv/bin/activate
-    cd pixelated-dispatcher
-    pip install -r requirements.txt

-    python setup.py test

-# Packages

-You can build a debian package from sources by running

-	./package/debian-package.sh

-For that to work you need to have the `python-setuptools (>= 0.6b3)`, `python-all (>= 2.6.6-3)` and `debhelper (>= 7.4.3)` installed.